orca3/MiniAutoML/README.md

 The installation of system requirements are not included in the `scripts` folder.
 Please make sure those requirements are met before executing scripts in the `scripts` folder.

 - **Operating system**: Recent versions of macOS, Linux or WSL (Windows Subsystem for Linux).
 Pre-built Docker containers have been tested to work on Apple M1 hardware without modifications.
-- **Java JDK 11+**:
+- **JDK 11+**:
   - Use `java --version` command to confirm your Java version.
-  - Apache maven is not required to run the examples.
+  - Apache Maven is not required to run the examples.
 We've bundled [Maven wrapper](https://github.com/takari/maven-wrapper) `mvnw` so that all the build commands we used in this repo depends only on `mvnw`.
 - **Anaconda**:
   - **IMPORTANT**: If you are running on Apple M1, make sure to download and install a version that supports it to avoid running into errors.
   - Create and activate a clean Conda environment before running the lab.
 Failing to do so may result in long initial setup time and failures.
-- **Docker**: docker community edition can be downloaded from https://docs.docker.com/get-docker/.
+- **Docker**: Docker Desktop can be downloaded from https://docs.docker.com/get-docker/.
   - Use `docker version` command to verify both the client and the server are available/running.
+  - The lab has been verified to work on Docker Desktop version >4.13.0, on both Intel and Apple chips.
 - **Kubernetes**: docker community edition provides a standalone node kubernetes installation.
 You can enable it by following [official doc](https://docs.docker.com/desktop/kubernetes).
   - Use `kubectl version` command to verify both the client and the server are available/running.
 - **Minio**: this is a storage system that we used in our examples to provide a shared file system for all our microservices. **Only the client is needed** (we will take care of starting/stopping server later in examples).